Quantalab/Xf-NPlants-2018/README.md

 ### .R Files

-For access to the source codes, see files with .R extension placed on [codes folder](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/codes):</b>
+To recreate the results, run the commands with the .R extension placed on [codes folder](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/codes).
+To achieve this download this repository, and then open an R session with working directory set to the root of the project.

 <b>[Analysis-1.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis1.R) </b>
 <br/>